TGG Alert – Sweeping Requirements for COVID-19 Workplace Safety –

 Under the guidance issued by the Safer Federal Workforce Task Force, Federal contractors will be required to implement the following safety protocols:

-- November 3, 2021 – All covered contract employees must have received the first vaccination dose in order to be fully vaccinated by the December 8, 2021 requirement deadline
+• November 3, 2021 – All covered contract employees should have received the first vaccination dose in order to be fully vaccinated by the December 8, 2021 requirement deadline

-- November 14, 2021 – All new awarded contract must include the new clause/requirements
+• November 14, 2021 – All awarded contracts must include the new clause/requirements

-- December 8, 2021 – All covered employee contractors must be fully vaccinated under existing contracts with the new clause/requirements incorporated
+• December 8, 2021 – All covered employee contractors should be fully vaccinated under existing contracts with the new clause/requirements incorporated

-- Post December 8, 2021 – All covered contractor employees must be fully vaccinated by the first day or contract period of performance for all new awards, exercised options, or extended or renewed contracts
+• Post December 8, 2021 – All covered contractor employees should be fully vaccinated by the first day or contract period of performance for all new awards, exercised options, or extended or renewed contracts

 Are there exceptions to the rules?

 There are several exceptions to the rules, but not many: